Tiffin Sambar | hotel style Idli Sambar

 • Furthermore, add dal and water; mix well and boil for 10 minutes

-• Meanwhile, add oil in a separate pan
+• Meanwhile, add oil to a separate pan

-• When oil is hot add onion and saute till onions turn translucent
+• When the oil is hot, add onion and saute till onions turn translucent

 • Furthermore, add asafoetida and mix well